 Everyone was all hyped up to get the new application in the hands of the sales people, but there were some glaring issues.

-For starters, the developers only tested new features they designed and were hot for.
+For starters, the outsourced developers only tested new features they designed and were hot for.
 The developers also failed to perform regression testing or thought they didn’t need to.
 When you outsource software development, regression testing is typically the most important part of delivering high-quality software.

-The real estate company had no experience with software development.
+The real estate company had no experience with outsourced software development.
 Their core business is moving properties, not batches of code.
-They relied on the advice of the software development shop and misguidedly cut some corners by doing their own internal QA testing instead of using outsourced software testing.
-In the real estate company’s defense, the software consultants didn’t offer a professional, third-party outsource testing option.
-The software developer thought they tested it well enough internally – this almost never happens!
+They relied on the advice of the outsourced software development shop and misguidedly cut some corners by doing their own internal QA testing instead of using professional software testing.
+In the real estate company’s defense, the outsourced software consultants didn’t offer a professional, third-party outsource testing option.
+The software developer thought they tested it well enough internally – and this almost never happens!
 With no prior software development experience, the real estate company didn’t even know it was on the table as an option.
-And, the contract terms were loose enough to allow the development shop to meet deadlines with low quality code.
+And, the contract terms were loose enough to allow the development shop to meet deadlines with low quality deliverables.

-As you can guess, when the project got closer to completion, all kinds of defects started showing up.
+As you can guess, when the real estate software project got closer to completion, all kinds of defects started showing up.
 Features that previously worked in the old software were showing up broken in the new system!
 The trial and beta launches were a complete disaster.

 Correcting Course with Counsel from an Outsourced Software Testing Company, TESTCo